henrikx2/FYS3150/Project3/Report/report.md

 In Figure 3.1.1, the absolute error is plotted against time usage.
 The reason for this choice of plot is because the four integration methods have different numbers of integration points and these don't really say much in the combined picture.
 Table 3.1.1 shows the time usage of each method in order to have the error less than $10^{-3}$.

 ![Figure 3.1.1](../Plots/errorConvergance.pdf)
-**Figure 3.1.1**: Plot of the convergance of the error as function of algorithm time usage in the four different cases.
+**Figure 3.1.1**: Plot of the convergance of the absolute error as function of algorithm time usage in the four different cases.
 This kind of plot reflects how much time is needed to achieve a certain level of accuracy and gives to some extent the superiority of certain algorithms.

 \vspace{12pt}

-**Table 3.1.1**: Minimal number of steps and time usage to achieve an error less than $10^{-3}$ for the four different algorithms.
+**Table 3.1.1**: Minimal number of steps and time usage to achieve an absolute error less than $10^{-3}$ for the four different algorithms.

 | Method    | Error       | Time (s) | Steps        |
 |-----------|-------------|----------|--------------|